 Parts of Town

 The main village of Whistler is split up into three areas.
 These include the Village Centre, Village North and Upper Village.
-All three are connected by paved walking trails, roads, paths and public transit.
-All three areas are easy to navigate on foot, by bike or by car.
+All three connect with each other by paved walking trails, roads, paths and public transit.
+All three areas are also easy to navigate on foot, by bike or by car.

 The Village Centre area is connected by gondolas to both Whistler Mountain and Blackcomb Mountain.
 Arguably the busiest area within Whistler Village, the Village Centre features a variety of shopping, dining and entertainment options.